Katamaze/WHMCS-Action-Hook-Factory/README.md

 Here are few more things to keep in mind:

 * The restricted department is removed from `submitticket.php` page
-* The access to a restricted department via direct link `submitticket.php?step=2&deptid=2` will trigger a redirect to `submitticket.php`
+* Accessing to a restricted department via direct link `submitticket.php?step=2&deptid=2` triggers a redirect to `submitticket.php`
 * Restricted departments don't show up in the department dropdown
 * The same product ID can be used for multiple departments